RadiumProduction/Birth/README.md

 ***

 ## Description
-Birth is SNS Twitter Application ,but it can only retweet tweets and send a favorite.
+Birth is a SNS Twitter Application ,but it can only retweet tweets and send a favorite.
-Birth can retweet specified tweet and also can send a favorite (heart).
+Birth can retweet specified tweets and also can send a favorite (heart).

 ## Why Birth?
-Birth is initials word.
+Birth is acronym of following.
 It means "**B**irth is an **I**mmediate **R**etweet **T**ool with a **H**eart."
 Birth can retweet immediately.